The United States Virgin Islands

 the ports was turned over to the US Department of

-Interior which managed the former military
+Department of Interior managed the former military

 properties in the US Virgin Islands and some